freesewing/markdown/org/docs/patterns/waralee/instructions/en.md

 ### Waist band

 Waralee is in some sense just a waist band with a long piece of fabric attached.
-The waist band needs to continue from the fabric into two strands of fabric that are used to tie the pants in the front and back.
-These strands are not included in the pattern.
+The waist band needs to continue from the fabric into two strings of fabric that are used to tie the pants in the front and back.
+These strings are not included in the pattern.
 Traditionally, they are of similar length.
-You can make longer ones for the back panel, to allow you to tie both sets in the front.
-I prefer this as it is easier to do, and you don't have the bulk of the knot in the back.
+You can make longer ones for the front panel, to allow you to tie both sets in the front.
+I prefer this as it is easier to tie, and you don't have the bulk of the knot in the back.

 ### Pockets

 Traditionally, these types of pants do not have pockets.
 But I want to put my phone, keys and wallet somewhere.
 So I've included pockets in the pattern.
-You can decide for yourself if you would like them.
+You can decide for yourself if you would like them on your pants.

 ## Cutting